-You can complain in person at our office, by phone, in writing, by email, through our serlservice app and portal and via our website.
+You can complain in person at our office, by phone, in writing, by email or via our complaints form available on page 10 of this booklet, at our reception or on our website.

 It is easier for us to address complaints if you make them quickly and directly to the service concerned.
 So please talk to a member of our staff at the service you are complaining about.
-Then they can try to resolve the issue.
+They can then try to resolve the issue.

-When complaining, please tell us:
+When complaining, tell us: